 We have travelled by bus all over Asia in order to save some dosh and we have enjoyed all of them.
 Ok.
 Maybe not all of them.
 Maybe not the sleeper bus in India which quite frankly was hell on earth.

-Travelling by bus in Vietnam is an adventure all in itself, especially if, like us, you take the little private buses between places like Hoi An and Chiang Mai, but be aware.
+Travelling by bus in Vietnam is an adventure all in itself, especially if, like us, you take the little private buses between places like Hoi An and Mai Chau, but be aware.
 We paid for four tickets at the bus station, yet when we boarded the bus the driver’s helper (like a conductor but without the hat and who lays on the floor of the bus when he gets tired) pressed us for more money, insisting that we paid extra for our bags.
 We refused, and he shrugged and walked away.

 It is apparently something that they try on every private coach in Vietnam.
 Say no. The price you pay for the ticket includes your bag.
 Cheeky monkeys.